Learn about our materials

 Organic Beeswax Oil - excited to have discovered this oil.
 It smells lovely and has a silky finish.
 Excellent on stripped bear pieces - Parrs

 Wax - we use a hard wax to blend into the original finish.
-Mostly used when a blonde piece has minor restoration and to enhance the overall finish - Briwax
+Mostly used when a blonde piece has minor restoration, (doesn't not require stripping) to enhance the overall finish - Briwax

 Hard Wax Oil - the oil nourishes the wood and the hard wax protects it - Ozmo